-The 40th Uppsala Short Film Festival will take place 25-31 October 2021.
+The 42nd Uppsala Short Film Festival will take place 23-29 October 2023.
 Founded in 1982, the festival has since become Sweden’s main arena for short film and one of the most important short film festivals in Europe.
 Every year the festival screens more than 300 short films in different sections exploring the diversity and richness of the short film – from new film to retrospective programmes, from fiction film, documentaries and experimental film to animations, and welcoming hybridity beyond these categories.
 Films are submitted to either of the three competetive sections, awarding prize money amounting to 20 000 EUR.
-Submitted films also make up the base for out of competition programmes, including recurring programmes on Fantastic Film, queer films and hybrid documentaries.
+Submitted films also make up the base for out of competition programmes, including recurring programmes on Fantastic Film, queer films and comedies.

 Uppsala Short Film Festival is recognised by Academy of Motion Picture Arts and Sciences, which means that winning the international or national competition at the festival may make a film eligible for a nomination for an Oscar.
 The festival is also recognised by the European Film Academy and BAFTA.
 Screening at the festival qualifies Swedish short films for Guldbagge nominations.